MYBend/MQTT_car_detector/README.md

-noise : where data and max and avg are sent noise/pulses: we use it to notify the client whether  a vehicule has passed noise/events: we use it to notify the broker about the important event when the connection between the client and the broker is broken(in are case the important data are: the connection attempts and the vehicules passed during this period
+noise : where data and max and avg are sent noise/pulses: we use it to notify the client whether  a vehicule has passed noise/events: we use it to notify the broker about the important event when the connection between the client and the broker is broken(in our case the important data are: the connection attempts and the vehicules passed during this period

 - the client is subscribed to noise/#